ACHRAFAHAL/haunted-house-of-bugs/CONTRIBUTING.md

 - Expected vs actual behavior
 - Console errors (if any)

-## 💡 Feature Requests

-For new features, consider:
-- Educational value
-- Feasibility for hackathon scope
-- Alignment with spooky theme
-- User experience impact

-## 🎨 Design Contributions
+## Design Contributions

-We welcome:
 - New spooky illustrations
 - Animation improvements
 - Accessibility enhancements
 - Mobile UX improvements

-## 📚 Educational Content
+## Educational Content

-Help us add more puzzles!
+Help by adding more puzzles!
 Include:
 - Clear learning objectives
 - Progressive difficulty
 - Comprehensive test cases
 - Helpful hints

-## 🔒 Security

-Found a security issue?
-Please email security@hauntedhouse.dev instead of creating a public issue.

-## 📜 License
+## License

 By contributing, you agree your contributions will be licensed under the MIT License.

 ---

-Happy haunting! 🦇
+Happy coding!